qingshan070/virtual-world-framework/README.md

 - **Fracture**: Complete psychological breakdown when plastic strain exceeds a critical threshold.
 - **Phase transformation / alloying**: Fundamental shifts in personality structure (e.g., becoming hardened or sensitized) triggered under extreme stress, occasionally facilitated by LLM intervention.

 This is a research model, not a claim to absolute psychological realism.
-The current implementation is primarily designed to test whether this framework can produce coherent simulation behavior.
+The current implementation is primarily designed to test whether this infrastructure can produce coherent simulation behavior.

 ## Current Status